boucadair/CATS-framework/draft-ldbc-cats-framework.md

 There might be one or more C-PSes used to compute CATS paths in a CATS infrastructure.

-A C-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-fw}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-fw}}).Generally, a standalone C-PS can be a functional component of a PCE/centralized controller.
+A C-PS can be integrated into CATS-Forwarders (e.g., "C-PS#1" in {{fig-cats-components}}) or may be deployed as a standalone component (e.g., "C-PS#2" in {{fig-cats-components}}).Generally, a standalone C-PS can be a functional component of a PCE/centralized controller.

 ### CATS Traffic Classifier (C-TC) {#sec-ctc}